hpi-swa-teaching/TabletopUI/README.md

 To host execute these Commands:
 `
 relay := TTRelayServer new.
-TTServer newOn: 'localhost' port: 16631.
+TTServer newOn: 'localhost' port: <server-port>.
 `
+The server port is shown in the morph that opens after creating the relay.
+Alternatively you can use `relay getServerPort`.
-If the pc the server is different from the server the relay is running on `'localhost'` has to be replaces by the ip of the relay.
+If the pc the server is running on is different from the server the relay is running on `'localhost'` has to be replaced by the ip of the relay.
 The players then can open the Tabletop UI with the command `TTTabletopWindow openSessionless`.
 A window will open offering different configuration options before starting a Tabletop game.

 To close executre `relay kill.`